AsyncDeveloper245/Docsite-Revamp/README.md

 1. Convert Markdown files to HTML files.
 2. Read the YAML configuration file and create the documentation site directory.
-3. Use the Jinja templating engine to pass context varies between different templates.
+3. Use the Jinja templating engine to pass context variables between different templates.
 4. Use the BeautifulSoup to Create a navigation bar and sidebar.
 5. Integrate a third party API to create the GDC dictionary viewer.